Skip to main content

 EverShop allows you to fetch data for your React components using the GraphQL query language.
 This document explains how to fetch data from the server using GraphQL.

-When you create a React component that needs some data for SSR(Server Side Rendering), you need to fetch the data from the server during the request time.
-To do this, all you need to do is export a GraphQL query in React component file.
-The query will be executed on the server and the result will be passed to React component as a prop.
+When creating a React component that requires data for SSR (Server-Side Rendering), you need to fetch the data from the server during the request time.
+To do this, export a GraphQL query in the React component file.
+The query will be executed on the server, and the result will be passed to the React component as a prop.

 modules/catalog/pages/productView/GeneralInformation.jsx